 - Forms needed:

 - These forms need to be completed and sent to the Dean’s office or the Chairperson.
 The Dean’s office or the Chairperson’s office will prepare a letter of appointment.
 The Dean’s office prepares all J1 appointment letters unless it is for a Short-term scholar.
 The Short-term scholar appointment letter is prepared by the Chair’s office and signed by the Chairperson.
 (Check with your Dean’s office.
 Some of the schools have all appointments go through the Dean’s office.)

 - Dean/Chair’s office sends all these documents to the Office of Immigration and Human Resource Services (IHRS) for the J1 paperwork to be processed.

-- The departmental contacted listed on the Recommendation form is notified that the documents are ready.
+- The departmental contact listed on the Recommendation form is notified that the documents are ready.